xaoctech/dava.engine/Docs/Codestyle.md

 Declaration comments describe use of the function (when it is non-obvious); comments at the definition of a function describe operation.

 ## Unittests
-Unittests files should be named 'MyClass.unittest' and placed along with .cpp files with tested code.
+Unittests files should be named 'MyClass.unittest.cpp' and placed along with .cpp files with tested code.

 ```
 Profiler.cpp
-Profiler.unittest
+Profiler.unittest.cpp
 ```

 Python codestyle